Winnipeg Jets Fail to Capitalize on Power-Play Chances in 3-2 Loss to L.A. Kings

+WINNIPEG — The Los Angeles Kings weren’t perfect on the road, but coach Todd McLellan liked the results and some lessons learned along the way.

-WINNIPEG — Captain Anze Kopitar recorded a goal and one assist in his 1,200th career NHL game Saturday to help lift the Los Angeles Kings to a 3-2 victory over the Winnipeg Jets.
+Captain Anze Kopitar recorded a goal and one assist in his 1,200th career NHL game Saturday to help lift the Kings to a 3-2 victory over the Winnipeg Jets.

+Los Angeles finished 2-0-1 on a three-game road trip, losing against the Edmonton Oilers in a shootout last week and then beating the Calgary Flames in a shootout.

+“This was a tough run,” McLellan said.
+“Edmonton, Calgary, Winnipeg is not an easy place to play for a lot of reasons.
+Each one of the teams is a little bit different.
+They all have superstars who are game-breakers.
+Outstanding goaltending for the most part.
+Tough buildings to play in.
+Not an easy travel schedule.

-Cal Petersen stopped 25 shots for Los Angeles, which ended a three-game road trip going 2-0-1.
+Cal Petersen stopped 25 shots for Los Angeles, which hosts the Flames on Monday.

 Nikolaj Ehlers and Adam Lowry scored for the Jets, who started a three-game homestand.